html{display:none} LINAM MR Manual Reset Fault Indicator | Schweitzer Engineering Laboratories

 Manual Reset Fault Indicator

-The SEL-MR is a portable manual reset fault indicator and troubleshooting tool for overhead and underground applications up to 38 kV.
+The LINAM MR is a portable manual reset fault indicator and troubleshooting tool for overhead and underground applications up to 38 kV.
 It is made of a purely magnetic circuit that trips on the magnetic fields generated by the fault current.
-The SEL-MR is fault-powered and does not require a battery or system load current or voltage to operate.
+The MR is fault-powered and does not require a battery or system load current or voltage to operate.

-The SEL-MR is designed to be a portable fault detection tool for line crews to use after an outage occurs to pinpoint fault location when manually reenergizing the circuit.
+The MR is designed to be a portable fault detection tool for line crews to use after an outage occurs to pinpoint fault location when manually reenergizing the circuit.

-A button reset option is available to simplify reset without removing the SEL-MR in underground applications.
+A button reset option is available to simplify reset without removing the MR in underground applications.

 Test and Reset Tools for Fault Indicators